 Delivery of eyeglasses to the ophthalmic dispenser will be via UPS.
 Each parcel will be insured by the carrier.
-If there are any problems with delivery, DOCS can be contacted at (800) 836-2636 and assistance is available to resolve any problems.
+If there are any problems with delivery or if assistance is needed, DOCS can be contacted at:

-Eyewear with stock lenses (except those which involve use of a recipient's own frame) will be delivered within (5) working days after the date stamp of receipt of a properly completed prescription order.
+Eyewear with stock lenses (except those which involve use of an enrollee's own frame) will be delivered within (5) working days after the date stamp of receipt of a properly completed prescription order.
 Stock Lens Ranges are:

-Sphere: Plano to 6.00 DS

-• Compound: Plano to 4.00 DS 2.00 DC
+- Sphere: Plano to 6.00 DS - Compound: Plano to 4.00 DS 2.00 DC